Cocker Spaniel Shedding

 My last black Cocker Spaniel never had an ear infection in his entire life, nor has he had a skin allergy!

-She was a buff coloured Cocker Spaniel, and I find the lighter coloured Cockers have more allergies.
+My first dog had terrible allergies and ear infections but still no shedding.
+She was a buff-coloured Cocker Spaniel, and I find that lighter-coloured Cockers have more allergies.

 I gave her a food supplement called Dream Coat, which helped a lot, plus her grain-free holistic food.